Eric Hosmer Player Props: Cubs vs. Dodgers

 Eric Hosmer At The Plate

-- Hosmer has an RBI in five of 10 games this year, with multiple RBI in three of them.
+- Hosmer has an RBI in six of 11 games this year, with multiple RBI in three of them.

 - In one game this year, he scored, and he had multiple runs in that game.